What’s the youngest moon you can see? | EarthSky.org

 It is the youngest possible crescent, the age of the moon at this instant being exactly zero.
 Celestial north is up in the image, as well as the sun.
 The irregularities and discontinuities are caused by the relief at the edge of the lunar disk (mountains, craters).

-What is the youngest moon you can see with your eye alone?
+So what is the youngest moon you can see with your eye alone?

 When Legault captured the image above, the sun and moon were separated only 4.4 degrees – about 9 solar diameters – on the sky’s dome.
 It is extremely difficult, and risky, to try to capture the moon at such a time.
 Not only is the sight of our companion world drowned in bright sunlight, but there is also a risk of unintentionally glimpsing the sun and thereby damaging one’s eyesight.

-That’s why Legault used a special photographic set-up to capture this youngest possible moon.
-He wrote on his website.
+That’s why Legault used a special photographic setup to capture this youngest possible moon.
+He wrote:

 In order to reduce the glare, the images have been taken in close infrared and a pierced screen, placed just in front of the telescope, prevents the sunlight from entering directly in the telescope.

-What is the youngest moon you can see with your eye alone?
-It has long been a sport for amateur astronomers to spot the youngest moon with the eye alone.
-In order to see the young moon with your eye, the moon must have moved some distance from the sun on the sky’s dome.
-It always appears as a very slim crescent moon, seen low in the western sky for a short time after sunset.
-A longstanding, though somewhat doubtful record for youngest moon seen with the eye was held by two British housemaids, said to have seen the moon 14 and three-quarter hours after new moon – in the year 1916.
+A longstanding, though somewhat doubtful record for youngest moon seen with the eye was held by two British housemaids, said to have seen the moon 14 3/4 hours after new moon – in the year 1916.

 A more reliable record was achieved by Stephen James O’Meara in May 1990; he saw the young crescent with the unaided eye 15 hours and 32 minutes after new moon.
 The record for youngest moon spotted with the eye using an optical aid passed to Mohsen Mirsaeed in 2002, who saw the moon 11 hours and 40 minutes after new moon.